 There is more and more kizomba happening all over the USA.
 Presenting these classes and events in an organized way makes it easy for more people to get into kizomba.

-Help support this effort by sending us links to classes, social dances, and events that include kizomba and semba.
+Help support this effort by sending us links to festivals and events that include kizomba and semba.
 We need to know about anything you don’t see on the site, so get in touch with us!

 Kizomba is a partner dance originally from Angola characterized by close connection and smoothly grounded movement.

 Semba is a rhythmic form of music and dance from Angola, born in the 20th century at the creative intersection of traditional African dance and colonial European influence.